HealthPhysical Health Tips

 • Thyroid

-If you lose about 5-10 percent of bodyweight in 6 months, without trying to.
+If you lose about 5-10 percent of bodyweight in 6 months, without trying to, you need to see a doctor.

 Changes in your bowels or bladder: also part of the health red flags